dennisschneider-ml/project_template/README.md

 This template repository enables an easy configuration management system and dataset reproduction system for research projects. \
 It revolves around modularizing the software system into its components, making the reproduction, management and logging of experiments easier. \
-This project was developed after realizing a few pitfalls of past research-projects and in an attempt to address a reproduction and understanding of measurements multiple months after executing them.
+This project was developed after realizing a few pitfalls of past research-projects and in an attempt to address a loss of understanding of measurements multiple months after executing them.

 ## Installation
 Run the following command to install the environment.